Turnstile (band)

-Turnstile are an American hardcore punk band from Baltimore, Maryland, formed in 2010.
-They have released five EPs and three studio albums.
+Turnstile is an American rock band from Baltimore, Maryland, formed in 2010.
+They have released five EPs and four studio albums.
 The band's third album Glow On was released in 2021 to critical and commercial success; the songs "Holiday" and "Blackout" earned the band three nominations at the 65th Grammy Awards.

 History

 2010–2020: Early years and Nonstop Feeling

-Turnstile was formed in 2010 and grew out of Baltimore's emerging hardcore scene.
+Turnstile was formed in 2010 and grew out of Baltimore's hardcore scene.
 They released their debut EP, Pressure to Succeed, in 2011 and their second EP, Step 2 Rhythm, in 2013, both via Reaper Records.
 On January 13, 2015, Turnstile released their debut full-length album, Nonstop Feeling, on the same label.
 The album was recorded at Salad Days Studios with producer Brian McTernan.
 Supporting the release of the album, Turnstile went on both an East Coast and a West Coast tour with Superheaven, titled the Nonstop Feeling Tour.
 They also supported New Found Glory on their Spring 2015 tour.
-Following this tour, their guitarist Sean Coo stepped down, and a replacement was found in Pat McCrory of fellow Maryland-based hardcore band Angel Du$t.
+Following this tour, their guitarist Sean Cullen stepped down, and a replacement was found in Pat McCrory of fellow Maryland-based hardcore band Angel Du$t.

 On September 16, 2016, Turnstile released their third EP, titled Move Thru Me.
 The record charted at No. 14 on the Billboard Heatseekers Album Chart and No. 19 on the Hard Rock Albums chart.
-The band embarked on the Move Thru Me Tour across the U.S. with support from Angel Du$t, Big Bite, Crimewatch, Fury and Lock on select dates in the fall of 2016.
+The band embarked on the Move Thru Me Tour across the U.S. with support from Angel Du$t, Big Bite, Krimewatch, Fury and Lock on select dates in the fall of 2016.
 The band began recording for their second album under Roadrunner Records in the fall of 2017, completing recording in early 2018.
 The record was produced by Will Yip at his Studio 4 recording studio.
-On February 23, 2018, the band released the album, titled Time & Space – their first release under a major label.
+On February 23, 2018, the band released the album, titled Time & Space, their first release under a major label.
 This was followed by the band embarking across the U.S. on the Time & Space Tour with support from Touché Amoré, Culture Abuse and Razorbumps.
 A European leg followed this with support from Fury, a South Korean and Southeast Asia leg, and a U.K. leg with support from Wicca Phase Springs Eternal and Big Cheese.
 Three of the album's tracks were reworked with DJ and producer Mall Grab and released as an EP, titled Share A View, in January 2020.